Ypsomed Insulin Pump

 The Ypsomed Group has recently released the mylife YpsoPump.
-The mylife insulin pump was developed with the needs of its users in mind.
+The mylife insulin pump was developed with diabetes needs in mind.
 As a result, the pump is an intuitive device that focuses on the essential functions and is easy to handle.

 Pros and cons of Ypsomed insulin pump

-All insulin pumps have advantages and disadvantages.
-Different pumps suit different people.
-By understanding your individual needs and preferences and examining the pros and cons of each insulin pump, you can identify the pump that best suits your diabetes and your lifestyle.
+All insulin pumps have advantages and disadvantages and different pumps suit different people.
+By understanding your individual needs and preferences and examining the pros and cons of each insulin pump, you can discover the pump that best suits your diabetes and your lifestyle.

 Advantages of the mylife YpsoPump

 - Easy to learn: The mylife features the most essential pump functions, simplifying training so that you can focus on therapy management

 - Easy to operate: Pump operation is intuitive, with a straightforward, icon-based menu and a touchscreen that’s easy to use

 - Mylife YpsoPump is a small, lightweight and discreet insulin pump weighing only 83 grams, including the battery and a fully-filled cartridge

 - The dedicated mylife App means you can easily access comprehensive therapy data at the touch of a finger